My Personal Statement Essay to Bryn Athyn College

 Quote I chose: "A place is provided in heaven for all who lead good lives, no matter what their religion may be." -Emmanuel Swedenborg"

 From starting in high school to present, I have lots of volunteer and work experience in fields dedicated to helping others.
 In ninth grade, when I was telling one of my teachers about my plans to volunteer in a dementia unit, she recommended that I join our school's Buddy Club because she saw my love for helping others.
 Buddy Club is a club for helping and being a friend to the Life Skills students in the school district.
 After only two months of being a buddy, the club immediately changed my life forever by confirming my career path of wanting to become a Life Skills Support teacher and developing my passion of advocating for the special needs community.
 In eleventh and twelfth grade, I was elected as the first ever Buddy Club President.
 Being Buddy Club President made my love for the cause grow even stronger.
 I am still involved in Buddy Club even as an alumni and participate in many other volunteer experiences for helping people with disabilities.
-In addition to Buddy Club, I volunteer for Horizons, which is a special needs group run by the Bryn Athyn Church, and Autism Cares Foundation and have a special needs advocacy blog.
-On my blog, I post about my continuous experience in Buddy Club, as an alumni, other volunteer experiences, advocacy, and journey as an aspiring Special Education teacher.
+In addition to Buddy Club, I volunteer for Horizons, which is a social group for individuals in the Bryn Athyn community managed by the Bryn Athyn Church, and Autism Cares Foundation and have a disability advocate influencer page.
+On my disability advocate influencer page, I post about my continuous experience in Buddy Club, as an alumni, other volunteer experiences, advocacy, and journey as an aspiring Special Education teacher.

 Through all of my volunteer and work experiences in my career field, I have learned many valuable lessons.
 Volunteering taught me more about all differences, acceptance, and inclusion.
 I have also gained many positive professional skills and met many positive people through volunteering who started and are involved in organizations, my advisor for Buddy Club in high school, and volunteer services at Holy Redeemer.
 These people have been my mentors because they chose selfless occupations for helping people.
 Volunteering through opportunities to help children and people of all abilities and differences and working in the education field is an amazing experience.